machingclee/machingclee.github.io/static/media/382-terraform-modularization.8316a9f7.md

 echo "Run 'terraform plan' to verify the migration."
 ```

+Be patient about the process as each `terraform state mv` makes an API call to terraform cloud and each call takes 3 to 5 seconds.

 #### Critical Mistake to Avoid

 ##### Make sure to change the namespace